colbyfayock/launchtime-workshop/lessons/05 - Managing Leaflet State in a React App with Hooks/README.md

 With this, we'll access the current value at the time the useEffect hook is ran.

+You can test this out by using the `console.log` feature and verifying that when logging inside of `useEffect`, you'll see that your `ref` has a property of `current` with a value.

 #### Where We'll Make Changes
 * `/src/App.js`